-Usually, a mail-order pharmacy order will be delivered to you in no more than 7 days.
+Usually a mail-order pharmacy order will be delivered to you in no more than 7 days.
 If your mail order prescription is delayed, we will allow a fill at a network retail pharmacy close to you so you don't go without medication.
-Please call Member Services (phone numbers are printed on the back cover of this booklet) if you have issues getting your medications.
+Please call Member Services (phone numbers are printed on the back cover of this booklet if you are having issues getting your medications.